ChieftainY2k/raspberrypi-video-streamer/README.md

+* Get Raspberry PI
-* Get Raspberry PI, configure it so that it can connect to the internet.
+* Install Jessie image and configure it so that it can connect to the internet
+* Make sure camera module is enabled

 * Install docker
 <pre>